 Top: Lemzi and MCs performing a live cypher set in the Tea Rooms.
 Bottom: Hattie Collins, Olivia Rose, Monique Charles, Daniel Baker and Lemzi in conversation.

 WMG Late: India Thursday 2nd February 2017, 6.30 - 10.30pm

 WMG Late: India

-This event explores William Morris’s fascination with Indian textiles and in particular the high quality craftsmanship, beauty of design and intensity of colour that had such an impact on William Morris’s designs.
+This event explored William Morris’s fascination with Indian textiles and in particular the high quality craftsmanship, beauty of design and intensity of colour that had such an impact on William Morris’s designs.

-Akademi kathak artist Parbati Chaudhury will perform a piece she has choreographed especially for this evening, accompanied by tabla player, Amritpal Singh Rasiya.
-Through a series of technical dances they will explore colour through costume, craftsmanship through their technique and precision and virtuosity and design through the choreography and interplay between tabla and dancer.
+Akademi kathak artist Parbati Chaudhury performed a piece she had choreographed especially for the evening, accompanied by tabla player, Amritpal Singh Rasiya.
+Through a series of technical dances they explored colour through costume, craftsmanship through their technique and precision and virtuosity and design through the choreography and interplay between tabla and dancer.

 Top: Parbati Chaudhury.
 Bottom: Amritpal Singh Rasiya.